delta-io/delta-sharing/PROTOCOL.md

 format | [Format](#format) Object | Specification of the encoding for the files stored in the table. | Required schemaString | String | Schema of the table.
 This is a serialized JSON string which can be deserialized to a [Schema](#schema-object) Object. | Required partitionColumns | Array<String> | An array containing the names of columns by which the data should be partitioned.
-When a table doesn’t have partition columns, this will be an **empty** array. | Required
+When a table doesn’t have partition columns, this will be an **empty** array. | Required configuration | Map[String, String] | A map containing configuration options for the table

 Example (for illustration purposes; each JSON object must be a single line in the response):